 Please fill in your information below and we will contact you with more information on the benefits of CWPMA and how to join!

-Thank you for inquiring about membership to the Colorado/Wyoming Petroleum Marketers and Convenience Store Association (CWPMA).
-CWPMA has been the united voice of petroleum marketers since 1934.
-The Association represents the independent petroleum marketers in the wholesale and retail business of gasoline, special fuel and lubricants.
-In Colorado, our Members sell sixty-five percent of all gasoline and special fuel sold at wholesale and retail through their own fuel outlets or dealers.
-In Wyoming, our Members sell eighty percent of all gasoline and special fuel at wholesale and retail.
+Thank you so much for your inquiry about our Association!
+Colorado-Wyoming Petroleum Marketers Association (CWPMA) has been the united voice of petroleum marketers since 1934.
+The Association represents the independent petroleum marketers in the wholesale and retail business of selling gasoline, special fuel, biofuels and lubricants.
+Our members sell approximately 60 percent of all gasoline and special fuel sold at wholesale and retail in Colorado through their own fuel outlets or dealers.
+In Wyoming, our members sell approximately eighty percent of all gasoline and special fuel at wholesale and retail.
 Total retail outlets are over 1,200.
-We have approximately 150 Marketer members and 170 Associate members in our Association.
-Our Associate Members are companies or individuals whose services or supplies are sold to petroleum marketers.
+We currently enjoy 112 marketer members and 115 associate members in our Association.
+Our associate members are companies or individuals that are our industry partners whose services or supplies are sold to petroleum marketers.

-Our number one priority as an association is to represent its members both legislatively and regulatory so the marketers voices are heard.
+Our number one priority as an association is to assure our members voices are heard by representing them in both legislatively (state and federal) hallways and in the regulatory arena.
 CWPMA continually works to promote the fair enactment of state and federal legislation and regulations relating to its members.
-We strive to provide avenues to improve member's individual business as well as keep members educated about regulations impacting the industry.
+We strive to provide avenues to improve member’s individual business as well as keep members educated about regulations impacting the industry.
 In today’s business world, laws and regulations come from all directions, increasing in sheer number and complexity.
-Few petroleum marketers can hope to comply with them all unassisted, and the penalties for violation can be extremely severe.
-When you join our Association, you immediately become a valued member.
-Our members receive high quality service from their Association in analyzing regulations and industry trends.
+This has never been truer than over the past few years.
+Few petroleum marketers can hope to comply with all these regulations unassisted, especially since the penalties for violation can be extremely severe.
+When you join our Association, you immediately become a valued member by receiving high quality service from Association experts in analyzing regulations and industry trends.

-Our aggressive lobbying efforts give Association members a voice that gets heard by federal and state lawmakers and regulators.
+Our experienced and appropriately aggressive lobbying efforts give Association members a voice that is heard by federal and state lawmakers and regulators.

 On the national scene we are:

-Working with a number of Federal agencies, EPA, IRS, OSHA to name a few on issues affecting the petroleum industry.
+• Working with a number of federal regulatory agencies… EPA, IRS, FMCSA and OSHA to name a few…on issues affecting the petroleum

-Working with the Colorado and Wyoming Congressional delegations on issues affecting the Association members.
+• Becoming a resource for the Colorado and Wyoming congressional delegations on issues affecting the Association members.

-You are always kept aware and up to date on activities by Federal regulators on subjects, which may affect your business.
+We also partner with our parent national organization, Petroleum Marketers Association of America (PMAA) on federal legislation and regulatory issues.
+You are always kept aware and up to date on activities by congress and federal regulators on petroleum marketer-related subjects, many which will directly affect your business.

 In Colorado, we have an excellent track record of drafting and lobbying legislation that benefits petroleum marketers.
-The Association sponsored legislation to fine-tune the state petroleum storage tank fund, to modify fuel excise tax regulations, to clarify tax-free transfers of gasoline and to simplify tax-free sales of clear diesel.
+The Association sponsored legislation to fine-tune the state petroleum storage tank fund, to modify fuel excise tax regulations, to simplify tax-free sales of clear diesel and to prevent the initiation of costly and unnecessary Stage II vapor recovery regulations.
 Our legislative track record in Colorado includes:

-· Passed a bill to prohibit the sale of cigarettes produced for export but diverted back to the U.S. and sold for a substantially lower price thereby creating a for cigarettes.
+• Passed a bill to prohibit the sale of cigarettes produced for export but diverted back to the U.S. and sold for a substantially lower price thereby creating a “gray market” for cigarettes.

 The Association works closely with the Colorado Department of Labor on underground and aboveground tank regulations; the Department of Revenue on excise taxes, and with numerous commissions regarding air quality issues which affect petroleum marketers.